nareshbhatia/react-takeout-exercise/parts/part-1-order-page.md

   side-by-side using flexbox. `MenuView` should be on the left and take up as much room as available. `OrderView` should be on the right and occupy exactly 400px.
 Both views should be independently scrollable in case their content overflows the height of the window.
 Test with "Lorem ipsum" content.
+See instructions under [Visual Design](../README.md#Visual Design) for detailed requirements and implementation hints.

 That's it for part 1.
 Now move on to [part 2](part-2-menu-view.md).